Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ## Key concepts
 The following components make up the Azure Data Tables Service:
-* The storage account
+* The account
-* A table within the storage account, which contains a set of entities
+* A table within the account, which contains a set of entities
 * An entity within a table, as a dictionary

 The Azure Data Tables client library for Python allows you to interact with each of these components through the